+After having finished my dissertation work in Leiden I moved to Leibniz Universität Hannover, where I have gone through the sequence from Postdoc, Lecturer / Assistant Professor, Junior Professor to (Full) Professor.
 In between my second Master's and my PhD at Leiden I have been a trainee Policy Officer at the Dutch Ministry of Health, Welfare and Sport (VWS), where I have worked on topics in GMO regulation and medical ethics.
-I have been a Visiting Fellow at the Minnesota Center for Philosophy of Science (University of Minnesota - Twin Cities) in the Fall Semester 2008 and again in the Fall Semester 2013.
-I have been a Visiting Fellow at the Center for Interdisciplinarity (C4I) at Michigan State University in the Academic Year 2018-2019.
+I have been a Visiting Fellow at the Minnesota Center for Philosophy of Science (University of Minnesota - Twin Cities) for the Fall Semester 2008 and again for the Fall Semester 2013, and a Visiting Fellow in the Center for Interdisciplinarity (C4I) at Michigan State University for the 2018-2019 academic year.